hoanganh25991/bul-game-10/docs/requirements/ui-and-minimap.md

   - One overlay per skill (Q/W/E/R).
   - Shows a conic-gradient wedge representing remaining cooldown and a numeric countdown.
   - Brief “ready” flash effect when a skill comes off cooldown.
+  - When countdown reaches 0, hide the numeric label (no "0.0" displayed).

 Minimap
 - 200x200 canvas rendering: